demisto/content-docs/docs/integrations/api-execution-metrics.md

 ```

 ## Rate Limiting
-If the service that an integration is being developed for implements API throttling, using [Scheduled Commands](./../integrations/scheduled-commands) in addition to metric reporting, will help customers to have insight into their API usage.
-With these reported metrics, customers will be able to make informed decisions regarding their service licences.
+If a service that an integration is being developed implements API throttling, using [Scheduled Commands](./../integrations/scheduled-commands) in addition to metric reporting, it can help you to have insight into your API usage.
+With these reported metrics, you can make informed decisions regarding your service licenses.

-Refer to the following example to see how this implementation could look like.
+The following example shows you how this implementation could look like.

 ```python
 # An instance of ExecutionMetrics must be instantiated to begin capturing metric results.